There are two forms of divorce:

-An uncontested divorce is a divorce where, either both parties agree to the divorce, or one of the parties does not oppose the divorce.
+An uncontested divorce is a divorce where both parties agree to the divorce, or one party does not oppose the divorce.
 An uncontested divorce can proceed by "simple divorce" or "joint divorce".

-The process of obtaining an uncontested divorce, or a joint divorce, involves the drafting, signing and filing of the applicable forms, and the payment of the applicable fees to the Minister of Finance.
-From the date of the finalization of the divorce documents to the receipt of the final divorce order, typically takes approximately ninety (90) days.
+The process of obtaining an uncontested divorce, or joint divorce, involves the drafting, signing, and filing of the applicable forms and the payment of the applicable fees to the Minister of Finance.
+From the date of the finalization of the divorce documents to the receipt of the final divorce order typically takes approximately 90 days.
 The Family Law Court sends the divorce order to each party directly by regular mail.

 A contested divorce is one where one of the parties does not consent to the divorce being issued.

-When the term contested divorce is used in practice, it is often meant to designate cases where the parties were married to one another and they resort to the courts for the determination of a given issue, such as custody, access, property division and so on.
+When the term contested divorce is used in practice, it is often meant to designate cases where the parties were married.
+They resort to the courts to determine a given issue, such as custody, access, property division and so on.